-D. Digital To Digital Tools Evaluation and Success Criteria Deliverable (from above) Monitoring and Evaluation and Process(es) Success Criteria III.D.1.
+Digital Tools Digital Tools Evaluation and Success Criteria

+Deliverable Monitoring and Evaluation Success Criteria

+(from and Process(es)

+above)

+D.1.
 Staff will monitor the purchase and implementation and complete an inventory checklist for assurance.
 Student course records and assessment results will be monitored by the CTE staff in order to verify instruction toward and administration of the related assessments.
-Survey results will be verified while for CAPE funding as well. materials and resources for quality instruction and assessment.
-III.D.2.
-III.D.3.
-III.D.4.
+Survey results will be verified while for CAPE funding as well.
+Each site will have at least one CAPE Industry Certification or Digital Tools curriculum materials and resources for quality instruction and assessment.
+Each identified site will have implemented the curriculum and administered the Digital Tool and/or the industry certification Participation rates will meet or exceed targets.
+Performance rates will meet or exceed targets

+D.2.

+D.3.

+D.4.